jonathanlermitage/tikione-jacocoverage/README.md

+Thursday, May 12, 2016: due to a lack of free time, this project if over.
+Feel free to start a fork.

 ## Java Code Coverage for NetBeans

 * The JaCoCoverage Plugin is a NetBeans plugin that enhances the existing NetBeans functionality with new code coverage features.<br>